Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 When purchasing a generator check the displayed running power and surging power.
 However, some don’t indicate the surge power.
 In this case, add a few hundred watts to the total required running power to prevent overloading and electrical damage.

 Some remote start generators can be loud and distracting.
 However, you can find inverter generators, which are quieter.
-If you get a fuel-powered generator, check to see if it’s fitted with mufflers to reduce the noise.
-Although the mufflers won’t make the generators completely silent, they minimize the noise.
+If you get a fuel-powered generator, check to see if it’s fitted with mufflers to reduce the noise level.
+Although the mufflers won’t make the generators completely silent, they minimize the noise level.

 Another critical feature you should never ignore is the fuel stabilizer.
 It’s challenging to empty a fuel tank of a generator.
 Leaving fuel in a generator idle with duel causes damage.
 A fuel stabilizer prevents starting issues and corrosion.